caarlos0/esp8266-garage-door/README.md

 You'll also need to create an `arduino_secrets.h` with the Wifi info and MQTT server IP.

 In the homekit controller, you'll need to set the `operationTimeout` (default 30s) and the MQTT server IP.

+## Future

+Maybe ditch the separated Go homekit controller and run it directly in the ESP?
+Not sure if worth it, as its painful to update/debug...